 If you have any questions or concerns with the amount of weight you or your baby have gained during this time, be sure to discuss those with your health care practitioner.

-35 weeks pregnant, increased pressure from the baby sitting low and the increased weight can make you very uncomfortable during these last few weeks.
+You may be feeling increased pressure from the baby sitting low and the increased weight can make you very uncomfortable during these last few weeks.
 Many women will seek out methods to help deal with this pain such as pregnancy massage.
-Although you may not be able to lie face down on a table, there are many certified massage therapists that deal specifically with pregnancy massage and are able to work around your growing abdomen to help you deal with any muscle aches and pains you may be experiencing.
+Although you may not be able to lie down flat on a table, there are many certified massage therapists that deal specifically with pregnancy massage and are able to work around your growing abdomen to help you deal with any muscle aches and pains you may be experiencing.

 A decreased sex drive is one of the many other side effects that women experience when coming closer to their expected due date.
 This can be from a combination of overall discomfort, lack of sleep due to frequent urination, or even constant heartburn or hemorrhoids can interfere with the desire to be intimate.